AllegroFox/standard-deviants/scratch/game-rules/game-logic.md

 Room: Turn off chat for players

-Round: Display The Objective and game rules to players
+Room tells Round: Display The Objective and game rules to players
 Room: have the status marquee count down to start (to give players a few seconds to think)
 Room: have the status marquee count down to end of input period.